Skip to content ↓

 • A language focused, highly differentiated and individualised curriculum

-• Lessons with appropriate pace and structured, small step learning
+• Lessons with appropriate pace and structured, small-step learning

 • Specialised sessions to support areas such as social skills, motor control and play skills where appropriate.